Interoperable QR Code

 2. Merchants can automate the reconciliation of orders and payments, as well as generate receipts and notifications by integrating with existing accounting platforms.

-3. Individuals can set up Recurring payments, Bill Payments etc.,
+3. Individuals can set up recurring payments, bill payments, and other automated transactions.

 4. The last mile population can be catered to, and raised to the same level of financial inclusion through digital transformation.

-5. The rate of fraud will drop, while increasing privacy, security, transparency and trust across the ecosystem.
+5. The rate of fraud will decrease, while increasing privacy, security, transparency, and trust across the ecosystem.

 P2M Ecosystem Players